USDA FoodKeeper – Cold Storage Guidelines

 Hey there!
 Did you know that the Breadnut tree seed is not only a source of food but also has cultural significance in many countries?
 In Central America, the ancient Maya civilization regarded Breadnut as a sacred tree, associating it with fertility and abundance.
 They used the seeds as a staple food in their diet.
 Fun fact: Breadnut seeds are often roasted and ground into flour, which can be used to make bread, porridge, and even desserts like cakes and cookies.
 It's a nutritious and versatile ingredient!
 In some Caribbean cultures, the Breadnut tree is believed to have spiritual properties and is used in traditional medicine for various ailments.
 The next time you come across Breadnut seeds, remember their rich history and cultural importance.
 Who knew a small seed could hold so much significance?
 It's amazing how food can connect us to our roots and traditions.
 Enjoy exploring the diverse world of food and culture!

 Breadnut Tree Seed left at room temperature for 24 hours may still be safe to consume if it appears and smells normal.
 However, its quality may have degraded.
 Inspect for any off smells, changes in texture, or mold growth before consuming.
-When uncertain, it's best to discard it to prevent foodborne illness.
+When uncertain, it's best to discard it to reduce the risk of foodborne illness.

 Once opened, Breadnut Tree Seed can be consumed within 3-5 days if stored in an airtight container in the pantry.
 Make sure to check for any signs of spoilage before eating, such as off smells, unusual textures, or mold growth.